Case Western Reserve University School of Law, J.D. 1989

 University of Maryland, B.S. in Microbiology, 1986

-Cheryl focuses her practice on biotechnology-related intellectual property matters with a particular emphasis on diagnostics, immunology, genetics and veterinary health.
-She has many years of experience with both U.S. and foreign patent prosecution, client counseling, and the preparation of freedom-to-operate, patentability, validity and infringement opinions.
+Cheryl focuses her practice on biotechnology-related intellectual property matters with a particular emphasis on diagnostics, immunology, genetics, and veterinary health.
+She has many years of experience with both U.S. and foreign patent prosecution, client counseling, and the preparation of freedom-to-operate, patentability, validity, and infringement opinions.
 She particularly enjoys working directly with inventors in the creation of commercially valuable patent portfolios.
-Specifically, she has personally drafted and prosecuted several hundred patent applications to issuance.
+Specifically, she has personally drafted and prosecuted several hundred patent applications for issuance.

 While in law school, Cheryl graded onto Case Western Reserve Law Review where she was first an associate and then a research editor.
 She also published a Note of first impression in law school relating to the legal implications of a specific genetic marker.

 Cheryl is admitted to the Illinois and Pennsylvania bars.
 She is also admitted to practice before the United States Patent and Trademark Office and the United States Court of Appeals for the Federal Circuit.